sbt/sbt/README.md

 Known issues
 ------------

- * There's an unfixed bug with graph generation for particular layouts (#19).
+ * #19: There's an unfixed bug with graph generation for particular layouts.
 Workaround:
    Use `dependency-tree` instead of `dependency-graph`.
+ * #12: Excluded dependencies will be shown in the graph in sbt < 0.12, works with later versions

 Credits
 -------